ursulagraber/ursu-playground/workshops/_posts/2021-12-20-en-TanzImproWorkshop.md

 ![](https://ursulagraber.files.wordpress.com/2021/12/dscf4404.jpg){: .center-image}
 <br>

-## We work on 5 levels in the workshop:
+## The 5 steps:

 <br>

-## Level 1: Getting to know the body better
+## step 1: get to know your body better
-## Level 2: Explore dance movements
+## step 2: explore dance and movement
-## Level 3: Create improv movements
+## step 3: create improv movements
-## Level 4: Create improv movements
+## step 4: study the principles of improv
-## Level 5: Find magic and flow
+## step 5: find your own flow and magic

 <br>

-## Stufe 1: Getting to know the body better
+## step 1: get to know your body better
 At Level 1 we learn the basics of movement, gravity and breathing.
  **Motto: ENJOY**

-## Stufe 2: Explore dance movements
+## step 2: explore dance and movement
 Through movement chains we explore specific dance movements and their parameters on level 2. **Motto: PLEASURE OF MOVING**

-## Stufe 3: Create improv movements
+## step 3: create improv movements
 In level 3 we become familiar with the basics of improvisation and create our own dance movements. **Motto: CHALLENGE YOURSELF, PLAY**

-## Stufe 4: Create improv movements
+## step 4: study the principles of improv
 Building on this, we study improv factors such as time, space and music.
 We also learn what to do when we are not inspired.  **Motto: DELIGHTFUL DETAILS**

-## Stufe 5: Find magic and flow
+## step 5: find your own flow and magic
 In level 5 we combine everything we have learned and train to find magic and flow with the help of specific exercises. **Motto: MAGIC AND FLOW**

 <br>

-## Aim
+## the goal
-You are able to bring variety into your movements and create convincing and authentic improvisations.
-You get a picture of the movement possibilities of your body and have concrete ideas on how you can practice and expand them.
+You are able to move in authentic improvisations, full of variety and diversity.
+With that you get to know your own possibilities as a mover and get concrete ideas how to adapt and expand them.
 <br>

-## Target group
+## target group/ audience
-Dancers, athletes and people who like to deal with the musculoskeletal system.
-People who want to find their own movements and style instead of copying ready-made dance steps.
+dancers, athletes and everyone who wants to deepen their relationship to movement and their locomotory system.
+If you want to find your own style and personal movements instead of copying some steps, this is the right place for you.

 <br>